usegalaxy-eu/website/_posts/2021-07-04-nextcloud-support.md

 >
 >  Password: `<your password>`

-And don't forget you can also export files back to your cloud storage.
+And don't forget that you can also export files back to your cloud storage.